TalayRuk/myCodeSnippets/javascript.md

-#  Using NPM as a js runtime environment and GULP as an Asset Builder
+# Using Node.JS and Gulp Asset Builder

-There are other excellent package managers and asset builders.  **This process explains using npm, bower, and Gulp to locally host a server.**
+There are other excellent package managers and asset builders.  **This document outlines using Node.js runtime, npm and bower packet managers, and Gulp as Asset Builder.**

 **Node.js** is an open-source, cross-platform JavaScript runtime environment for developing a diverse variety of tools and applications.
 Although Node.js is not a JavaScript framework, many of its basic modules are written in JavaScript.
 The runtime environment interprets JavaScript using Google's V8 JavaScript engine. **Npm** is a Node.js package manager and hence used to install node programs.
-An **asset builder** is a framework to concatenate and minify or compress JavaScript and CSS assets and the chosen asset builder used here is Gulp.  **Gulp** is a JavaScript-based streaming build toolkit for client-side code.
+An **asset builder** is a framework that will do many tasks to prepare a project, such as concatenate and minify JavaScript and CSS assets for deployment.
+The chosen asset builder used here is Gulp.  **Gulp** is a JavaScript-based streaming build toolkit for client-side code.
 It can stream client-side files for triggered events in a build environment.
-Advantages of Gulp include the automation of common development tasks, the simplification of repetitive tasks, and a decrease in overall development time.
+Advantages of Gulp include the automation of common development tasks, the simplification of repetitive tasks, and thus a decrease in overall development time.

 ## Documentation and Terms
 - [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript)